damtharvey/reu2023/README.md

 # Installing Jupyter Notebook:

-## Anaconda/Miniconda (Windows, macOS, or Unix)
+## Anaconda/Miniconda (Windows)
-The setup for Anaconda and Miniconda will be the same for Anaconda.
+The setup for Anaconda and Miniconda will essentially be the same.
 Look here: https://www.educative.io/answers/anaconda-vs-miniconda to read about the differences between Anaconda and Miniconda

-1. Download and install Anaconda: https://www.anaconda.com/
+1. Download and install Anaconda here: https://www.anaconda.com/.
+For Miniconda, download and install it here: https://docs.conda.io/en/latest/miniconda.html
 2. Open the Anaconda Prompt
-3. To install Jupyter, use the command: ```conda install jupyter```
+3. To install Jupyter, use the command: `conda install jupyter`
 4. To open Jupyter Notebook, use the command: `jupyter notebook`

+## Anaconda/Miniconda (macOS)

+## Anaconda/Miniconda (Linux/Unix)

 ## pip (Windows, macOS, or Unix)
 1. In order to install and use pip, you will need make sure that you have a working version of Python installed on your computer.
 See "Installing Python" below for details on how to install Python.
 You can verify an installation of Python using the command `python --version` (`python3 --version` on macOS).